iammobina/Markov-Decision-Process/README.md

 ● Created the policy_compute function in the problems_mdp file to calculate v<sub>k</sub> and π<sub>k</sub> in each iteration.
 (Value Iteration)

+## Language
+This project is written in python.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.